Nasubi: Denpa Shōnen teki Kenshō Seikatsu

 After winning a set of 4 car tires worth around 84000¥ (about $641 in 2024), Hamatsu closed upon his goal, which he finally achieved with a bag of rice, 335 days after starting.
-After being informed of his victory, Hamatsu was given back his clothes, blindfolded, and taken to a surprise location.
-Hamatsu happily went along, believing he was going to get a special prize for his year of hard work.
-After they removed Hamatsu's blindfold, he found himself in South Korea.
-Hamatsu was given a day at Seoul Land amusement park, where he was able to enjoy Korean barbecue (his favorite food) and ride on the park's multiple attractions.
-However, after finishing, Hamatsu was taken to another apartment.
+After being informed of his victory, he was given back his clothes, blindfolded, and taken to a surprise location.
+He happily went along, believing he was going to get a special prize for his year of hard work.
+After they removed his blindfold, he found himself in South Korea.
+He was given a day at Seoul Land amusement park, where he was able to enjoy Korean barbecue (his favorite food) and ride on the park's multiple attractions.
+However, after finishing, he was taken to another apartment.
 Hamatsu was once again asked to take off his clothes and challenged to enter sweepstakes.
 This time, the goal was to win enough money to afford a flight on Japan Airlines to return home.
-However, when Hamatsu quickly met this goal after several weeks of entering competitions, it was revised multiple times, first to afford a ticket in business class, then first class; these goals were also met in a matter of weeks.
-When Hamatsu had won enough to return to Japan he was blindfolded, clothed, and taken to another apartment in Japan.
+However, when he quickly met this goal after several weeks of entering competitions, it was revised multiple times, first to afford a ticket in business class, then first class; these goals were also met in a matter of weeks.
+When he had won enough to return to Japan he was blindfolded, clothed, and taken to another apartment in Japan.
 When the blindfold was removed, he looked around, and instinctively took his clothes off, expecting to continue the challenge.
 However, the walls of the apartment fell away to reveal that he was actually in a TV studio with a huge live audience, who began applauding him for succeeding at the challenge.
 Hamatsu was confused by this, because he thought the show had not yet been broadcast.

 The entire ordeal lasted about 15 months (January 1998–April 1999), during which time Hamatsu's diaries on his experience of being isolated from the outside world became a bestseller in Japan.
 The television show broke numerous viewing records during its run, with 17 million viewers tuning in each Sunday night.

 Hamatsu reported being hot and sweaty wearing clothing for the first six months after his ordeal and had difficulty carrying on conversations for a long time.

-In April 2020, Hamatsu tried persuading people to cooperate with the self-disciplined stay-at-home order during the wake of the initial COVID-19 outbreaks by citing his own personal experience with self-isolation.
+In April 2020, he tried persuading people to cooperate with the self-disciplined stay-at-home order during the wake of the initial COVID-19 outbreaks by citing his own personal experience with self-isolation.